chadpaulson/django-clortho/README.md

     CLORTHO_AUTH_REDIRECT = 'home' #name of url to redirect to after authentication

  7. Follow the included file `example_template.txt`.
-Don't forget to set the javascript variable FB_APP_ID, as it should match the value of FACEBOOK_APP_ID you filled out earlier in settings.py.
-Future versions of django-clortho will contain a more simple and clean way of integrating the javascript and markup necessary.
-Please consult the [Facebook Developer documentation][1] for help on specifics.
+Be sure to set the javascript variable FB_APP_ID, as it should match the value of FACEBOOK_APP_ID you filled out earlier in settings.py.
+Future versions of django-clortho will contain a more simple and clean way of integrating the necessary javascript and markup.
+Please consult the [Facebook Developer documentation][1] for help.

+ 8. Once you have integrated your login and logout methods based on the above example, please run the following command in your projects base directory.
+After restarting your server, `django-clortho` will be available to use.

+    python manage.py syncdb

 TODO:
 =====

-  - Add template tags for social widgets and auth.
+  - Add template tags for social plugins and auth.
   - Add convenience methods to model for easy API lookups.
   - Add methods to allow existing users to connect via FB.

 Motivation
 ========

 This project came to be while I started rewriting my 14 year old Ghostbusters fan site in Python.
 I wanted a simple pluggable app to tie into the latest Facebook and Twitter APIs and authentication schemes.
-Named after Vinz Clortho, keymaster of Gozer, `django-clortho` will eventually provide OAuth 2.0-based authentication backends to Facebook Graph API and Twitter @Anywhere.
+Named after Vinz Clortho, Keymaster of Gozer, `django-clortho` will eventually provide OAuth 2.0-based authentication backends to Facebook Graph API and Twitter @Anywhere.

   [1]: http://developers.facebook.com